fluidd-core/fluidd/docs/features/gcode_viewer.md

 current print, for example in the case of a print failure, simply click on the cancel icon within the Gcode preview, or bring up a list of all objects by clicking the cancel icon in the header of the card.
-Excluded objects will be marked in red, the currently printed object in blue, and all other objects in green.
+Excluded objects will be marked in red, the currently printing object in blue, and all other objects in green.

 ![screenshot](/assets/images/exclude_object.png)